 How to copy edit: 10 essential copy editing tips

-In this editing checklist, we’ll help you get started by outlining the key copy editing tips all content creators need to know:
+This editing checklist will help you get started by outlining the key copy editing tips all marketers and content creators need to know in the age of AI:

 • Create and follow an editorial style guide